lebpac/lebpac.github.io/volunteer.md

 badge: 🙌
 ---

 Join other parents and get involved with your school community.
+Everything we do is made possible through our dedicated parent volunteers.

+## Volunteer needs

+The following opportunities are currently available:

+- **Halloween Haunt lead(s) and volunteers**
+- Extracurricular programs lead(s) for January 2026
+- Yearbook lead-in-training
+- Babysitter training lead (for Grade 7s)
+- Walkathon lead
+- School Streets lead
+- Spirit Wear parent lead

+Interested?
+Send us an email at [hello@lebpac.ca](mailto:hello@lebpac.ca)!

 {% comment %}
 ## Halloween Haunt